junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 It looks like he's dying.

 Dean's heart is squeezed so tight that he can't breathe, as well.
 But he makes sure his hands are steady when he holds his brother, and thinks silently and desperately, *Please, Lord has mercy.
-Please, save him, spare him of the pain and sickness.
+Please, save him, spare him from the pain and sickness.
 He's just a kid.
 He's my brother.
 I don't know what to do without him.*

 He doesn't know how long it has passed, but finally, Sam quiets down.
 Dean doesn't know if it's the wave of the illness passed or his prayer has been answered.

 Sam breathes heavily through his mouth, leaning back at the headboard, panting.
 Sweat covers his forehead.

 Dean wipes his mouth and moves the pot away.
-He brings a bowl of water to him for his brother to rinse and drink.
+He brings a bowl of water for his brother to rinse and drink.

 "Better?" he studies Sam's face.
 The kid is almost seventeen now, but he looks too thin and small for his age.
 His jaw has a sharp curve, as if he's been starving all this time.
 Dean sighs silently.
-He already tried his best, feeding his brother with everything he can manage.
+He already tried his best, feeding his brother with everything he could manage.

 Sam drinks some more water before putting the bowl down.
 Dean has to help hold the bowl for him so that his shaky hands wouldn't drop the thing.
 The kid's fingers are weak and cold.